-The Environmental Assessment has determined that the selected plan, if implemented, would not jeopardize the continued existence of any species or the critical habitat of any fish, wildlife or plant, which is designated as endangered or threatened pursuant to the Endangered Species Act of 1973 as amended by P.L.
+The Environmental Assessment has determined that the selected plan, if implemented, would have no effect on species that are designated as endangered or threatened pursuant to the Endangered Species Act of 1973 as amended by P.L.
 96-159.

 WATER QUALITY COMPLIANCE